-The Policy provides information regarding how to make a report to the University of suspected Prohibited Conduct (see, e.g., Section VI of the Policy) and reporting information for Individuals with Reporting Obligations (see, e.g., Section VII of the Policy).
+The Policy provides information regarding how to make a report of any form of Prohibited Conduct to the University, how to file a Formal Complaint, and how to report to DPSS (see, e.g., Policy Section VI).
+The Policy also covers reporting obligations for Individuals With Reporting Obligations (see, e.g., Policy Section VII).

 Applicable Procedures Under this Policy

-The specific procedures for assessing, reviewing, and resolving Prohibited Conduct depend upon the nature of the Respondent's relationship to the University, and when a Respondent is an Employee or a Third Party, on the type of Prohibited Conduct at issue (see, e.g., Section IV of the Policy).
+The specific procedures for assessing, reviewing, and resolving Prohibited Conduct depend upon the nature of the Respondent's relationship to the University, and, when a Respondent is an Employee or a Third Party, on the type of Prohibited Conduct at issue (see, e.g., Policy Section IV).

 Supportive resources are available at the University.
-Some of these resources are designated as confidential.
-Other resources provide support, but may need to involve OIE and/or DPSS.
-Regardless of whether the University determines that Prohibited Conduct occurred, the University will offer resources or assistance to Complainants, Respondents, witnesses, and other affected University Community members after receiving notice of alleged Prohibited Conduct.
+Some of these are designated as Confidential Resources.
+Others provide support, but may need to involve ECRT and/or DPSS.
+Regardless of whether the University determines that Prohibited Conduct occurred, the University will offer resources or assistance to Complainants, Respondents, Witnesses, and other affected University Community members after receiving notice of alleged Prohibited Conduct.
 The University will also assist those individuals in identifying and contacting external law enforcement agencies and community resources.

-The Policy provides an extensive description of Confidential and Non-Confidential Resources (see, e.g., Section V of the Policy).
-The Policy also provides information regarding Supportive Measures (See, e.g., Section IX of the Policy), which are those services, accommodations, and other assistance the University may put in place regardless of whether the matter is reported to the University for the purpose of initiating a proceeding under this Policy and before, after, and regardless of whether a Formal Complaint is ﬁled.
+The Policy provides an extensive description of Confidential and Non-Confidential Resources (see, e.g., Policy Section V).
+The Policy also provides information regarding Supportive Measures (see, e.g., Policy Section IX), which are individualized services, accommodations, and other assistance the University offers and may put in place, without fee or charge, and regardless of whether the matter is reported to the University for the purpose of initiating a proceeding under this Policy and before, after, and regardless of whether a Formal Complaint is ﬁled.

-Additional information about resources and interim measures is contained in Our Community Matters Resource Guides:
+Additional information about these and other resources is contained in Our Community Matters Resource Guides: